Cosmic structures in Ricci-inverse theories of gravity: Static spherically symmetric matter distribution in Ricci-inverse gravity

-Substituting the explicit expressions \eqref{eq:sw} and \eqref{eq:Tsph} inside Eq. \eqref{eq:covEOM}, one gets that the relevant equations of motion are the $t$-$t$ and $\theta$-$\theta$ components, which are linear combinations of derivatives of $f$ (namely $f_i=f,f_A,f_R,\ldots$), multiplied by polynomials in $r$ and derivatives of metric potentials ($\mathcal{P}_i,\mathcal{Q}_i$):
+By substituting the explicit expressions from equations \eqref{eq:sw} and \eqref{eq:Tsph} into equation \eqref{eq:covEOM}, it can be determined that the pertinent equations of motion correspond to the $t$-$t$ and $\theta$-$\theta$ components.
+These components are expressed as linear combinations of the derivatives of the function $f$ (specifically, $f_i = f, f_A, f_R, \ldots$), which are further multiplied by polynomials in the variable $r$ and derivatives of the metric potentials, denoted as $\mathcal{P}_i$ and $\mathcal{Q}_i$: